TUMFTM/european-bike-sharing-dataset/README.md

 ## License

 The dataset is distributed under the **Creative Commons Attribution - NonCommercial 4.0 International  (CC BY-NC 4.0)** license.
-When using or adapting the data, please cite the paper *and* link back to this repository.
+When using or adapting the data, please cite the paper which links back to this repository.

 ```
 @article{waldnerbalke2025,